 Welcome to the Bursar's Office.
 We are here to help!

-You must make an appointment with the bursar's office.
-Book Your Appointment
+Make an in-person or zoom appointment with the bursar’s office.
+Walk-ins welcome.

 The Bursar's office is here to provide Delaware Valley University students and their families with billing information in a courteous and timely manner so you may concentrate on your educational goals.

 - Administering federal Perkins loan accounts

 - Ram Dollars

 The Bursar's Office offers many options to submit payments.